+Picture this.
+You have your most favourite food in front of you, and nobody's watching.
+How much will you eat, how much will you leave?
+While you may like to empty the table, but you are also aware of the risks involved, right?
+Nobody likes a bad stomach or any kind of discomfort in the abdominal area.
+Therefore, a problem like acidity, though common, is never welcome.
 Acidity occurs when there is excess secretion of acids in the gastric glands of the stomach, producing gas, bad breath, stomach ache and other symptoms.
+It triggers an unpleasant reaction that also often makes you feel sick and miserable.
 According to Delhi-based Nutritionist Anshul Jaibharat, "Acidity can be caused due to a long gap between meals, empty stomach or excessive intake of tea, coffee, smoking or alcohol”.
 When the secretion of acids is more than usual - we experience heartburn or acid reflux or GERD (gastroesophageal reflux disease), which is normally triggered when we eat a heavy meal or spicy foods.
 Acidity can turn out to be quite annoying.
 In order to get rid of the same, we often resort to various remedies.
 However, if you have failed at doing so, then fret not, we've got your back.
-In this article we have included a list of few home remedies for acidity that may come to great help in getting rid of acidity problems.
-Follow them and watch out for results.
+In this article we have included a list of few home remedies for acidity that may be of great help in getting rid of acidity problems. .

 Here are 12 simple ingredients available in your kitchen or refrigerator that can be used to get rid of stomach acidity.

 1. Basil LeavesThe soothing and carminative properties of basil leaves can give you instant relief from acidity.
 At the first sign of gas, eat a few basil leaves or boil 3-4 basil leaves in a cup of water and let it simmer for a few minutes.
 Sip on it frequently.
 This is one of the best home remedies for acidity.